HarperDB/azure-secrets-to-environment/README.md

 # Azure secrets-to-environment
-This project accesses an Azure key vault and assigns the keys to environment variables.
+This project is a [Protocol Extension](https://docs.harperdb.io/docs/developers/components/reference#protocol-extension) that accesses an Azure key vault and assigns the keys to environment variables.

-This project executes as a dependency in HarperDB component and needs to be the first dependency to load in order to ensure the environment variables are loaded prior to being accessed.
 ## Installation
-Go into the HarperDB application you are building and install this package and add it to the config.yaml file:

-1. Install:
-`npm install --save @harperdb/azure-secrets-to-environment`
+Install this package in your Harper application: `npm install --save @harperdb/azure-secrets-to-environment`

-2. Add to config.yaml. `@harperdb/azure-secrets-to-environment` must be the first dependency listed:
+## Configuration

+After installation, add the extension (`@harperdb/azure-secrets-to-environment`) into your application's `config.yaml` file.
+This component must be listed above the component that will access the environment variables:
 ```
 '@harperdb/azure-secrets-to-environment':
   package: '@harperdb/azure-secrets-to-environment'
+  vaultMapPath: '/path/to/vault_map.json' # path to vault map
 '@harperdb/http-router':
   package: '@harperdb/http-router'
   files: '*.*js' # to load the routes.js and config files